-Brown trout, Eastern brook trout, rainbow trout, tiger trout … you should find some sort of trout biting from spring into fall at this mountain lake at near 3,500 feet in elevation.
+Brown trout, Eastern brook trout, rainbow trout, tiger trout … you should find some sort of trout biting from spring into fall at this mountain lake at nearly 3,500 feet in elevation.

 This reservoir also has been known as Black Lake and Lower Wheeler Reservoir and is about 15 miles driving south from Wenatchee.

 Anglers may also find bluegill, brown bullhead, bass, and perch in the reservoir, which is operated by the Wenatchee Heights Reclamation District.

 Access is south off of Stemilt Loop Road on Orr Creek Road.

 The northern side of the lake provides good access over easy terrain.

 This river is for adventurers.